riceissa/issarice.com/wiki/advice-for-young-people.md

-- when you see that an interesting person says something you disagree with, this is an opportunity for you to decide if you know better than they do, or if they know better (you can turn the latter situation into the former by doing additional research on the topic).
+- when you see that an interesting person says something you disagree with, this is an opportunity for you to decide if you know better than they do, or if they know better (you can turn the latter situation into the former by doing additional research on the topic). see also eliezer's [rhythm of disagreement](https://www.greaterwrong.com/posts/tKa9Lebyebf6a7P2o/the-rhythm-of-disagreement).
 - randomly fact-check things using google/wikipedia/generic sources to score someone.
 - as you become more knowledgeable about the world, things that used to seem to